rstento/playframework/documentation/manual/gettingStarted/PlayConsole.md

 <!--- Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com> -->
 # Using sbt with Play

 You can manage the complete development cycle of a Play application with `sbt`.
-The `sbt` tool has an interactive mode or allows you to enter commands one at a time.
+The `sbt` tool has an interactive mode or you can enter commands one at a time.
 Interactive mode can be faster over time because `sbt` only needs to start once.
 When you enter commands one at a time, `sbt` restarts each time you run it.

-Note: If your proxy requires a username and password for authentication, you need to add system properties when invoking sbt:
+**Note:** If your proxy requires a username and password for authentication, you need to add system properties when invoking sbt:

 ```./sbt -Dhttp.proxyHost=myproxy -Dhttp.proxyPort=8080 -Dhttp.proxyUser=username -Dhttp.proxyPassword=mypassword -Dhttps.proxyHost=myproxy -Dhttps.proxyPort=8080 -Dhttps.proxyUser=username -Dhttps.proxyPassword=mypassword
 ```